 What Post-Occupancy Evaluations Reveal

 On Cornell’s campus, Hua leads a team of researchers in post-occupancy evaluations (POE) of new and retrofitted buildings.
-She has evaluated buildings, such as Weill Hall, the Plantation Welcome Center, the Physical Sciences Building, the Human Ecology Building, and Fernow Hall.
+She has evaluated buildings, such as Weill Hall, the Botanic Gardens Welcome Center, the Physical Sciences Building, the Human Ecology Building, and Fernow Hall.
 The process of evaluation involves waiting at least six to 18 months after the building is occupied to get a full sense of the building’s performance.

 Then, Hua and her team look at quantitative measurements of the building, including continuous measurements of temperature, humidity, carbon dioxide concentration, and light intensity, as well as spot measurements of light levels on multiple work surfaces.
 They ask building occupants to fill out a survey indicating use and satisfaction with the environment.
 For example, the survey asks occupants about their satisfaction with various aspects of building environment quality, including air quality, visual privacy, causes of discomfort, and coping behavior in case of discomfort.